nottaro/littleroot/content/_index.md

 enableToc: false
 ---

+> [!important]- And Next Door Kyle bellows a response that would echo through time.
+> The year is 1997.
+>
+> Little Timmy loves playing the new Pocket Monsters game his mommy got him for Christmas.
+It hasn’t been two weeks, but little Timmy’s already beaten the game using the totally awesome Charizard he got from Professor Oak.
+Little Timmy thinks he’s hot shit.
+Little Timmy is a spoiled brat because his pushover parents let him play video games for ten hours a day.
+>
+> And little Timmy is brimming with the naive confidence of an infant sloshing around in a loaded diaper.
+Smug little Timmy invites his only friend, Next Door Kyle, over to battle.
+His sweaty hands can barely plug in his link cable, he’s so eager to show off his Charizard.
+It knows Fire Spin, Flamethrower, AND Fire Blast.
+>
+> “Daaaamn, Timwad,” says Kyle moments later through a mouthful of Gushers and Pepsi Blue, having 6-0’ed Timmy’s entire team with a single Golduck.
+“You’re so bad at this game.
+I bet you don’t even know what Rhyhorn evolves into.”
+>
+> “Of course I do!” little Timmy whines.
+“It’s Rhydon—”
+>
+> And Next Door Kyle bellows a response that would echo through time.

 Heya!
 I'm [supaqwerty](Info/AboutMe.md)!
 This is a website I made as a side project!
 Thanks to [tacoz](https://github.com/nottacoz) and [EddieTheEd](https://github.com/eddietheed) for helping!

 I'm a proud member of [the town](Info/town.md).
 We should have a town page coming.....Osacr is making it.
 These are my [sister sites](Info/townsites.md).